missamynicholson/phlash/README.md

 ## Usage

- The code is available in this repo, however the keys to connect to the database have been removed for security reasons.
-We are registering the App in the App Store and will share the link when it is available.
+ The code is available in this repo, and as of 24-June-16 the app has been approved by Apple, so it is now ready for Beta testing.
+If you would like to beta test the app, please contact one of the members of the team to give you access.

 ## Technologies